How do Utility Warehouse's fixed energy deals stack up?

 Important: We'd strongly suggest you read that guide before this, both to understand when it's the right time to fix, and how Utility Warehouse's tariff fits in.

-2. This is about Utility Warehouse's 'Fixed Saver 6' and 'Fixed 6' one-year fixed tariffs, which are up to 10% cheaper than the Price Cap on average
+2. This is about Utility Warehouse's 'Fixed Saver 26' and 'Fixed 26' one-year fixed tariffs

 Utility Warehouse currently offers two 12-month fixed energy deals.
 The tariffs are very similar, the only difference is the price and the number of other products you need to take from Utility Warehouse to get them:

-• 'Fixed Saver 6' – 10% cheaper than the Price Cap on average.
-You'll need at least two other services (from broadband, mobile and insurance).
+• 'Fixed Saver 26' – 5% more than the Price Cap on average.
+You'll need at least two other services (from broadband, mobile and insurance.
+You can take two mobile sims and it will count as two services).
 If you're an existing energy customer, you can only get the fix if you have at least three services from it AND one service must have been added in the last 45 days.

-• 'Fixed 6' – 5% cheaper than the Price Cap on average.
-You'll need at least one other service (from broadband, mobile and insurance).
+• 'Fixed 26' – 7% more than the Price Cap on average.
+You'll need at least one other service (from broadband, mobile and insurance.
+You can take two mobile sims and it will count as two services).
 If you're an existing energy customer, you can only get the fix if you have at least two services from it AND one service must have been added in the last 45 days.

-• It's available to new and existing dual-fuel and electricity-only customers.
+• They're available to new and existing dual-fuel and electricity-only customers.

 • You need to get smart meters if you don't already have them, but Utility Warehouse is offering £50 bill credit if you get them installed.
-You can still get this tariff if you can't get smart meters for technical reasons.
+You can still get these tariffs if you can't get smart meters for technical reasons.

-• You'll pay on average 7% more if you don't pay by direct debit.
+• You'll pay on average 6% more if you don't pay by Direct Debit.

-The exact rates vary by region, but as an example, we've shown the rates for the Midlands, compared to the July Price Cap:
+The exact rates vary by region.
+Below we've shown the average rates for each tariff, compared to the current Jly Price Cap and the new October Price Cap:

 Standing charges and unit rates for gas and electricity